 We adapt too slowly …

-- Measure Economic Progress
+- Measure Progress with Leading Indicators

 Context: We can study others who succeed, imitate their activities and gain their skills.
 But these activities create nothing new.
 Once we have reached their capabilities, how do we know if we’ve improved?